MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

-# The Excel Process - From Dirty To Clean:
+# The Excel Process - From Dirty to Clean:

 *Google Sheets won't open files of these sizes.
 The instructions for Google Sheets are unfortunately pointless:frowning:.*